Rutgers Alumni Association

 How does Rutgers Alumni Association spend its money?

 Rutgers Alumni Association directs 50% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 20%.
+This falls below the 65% benchmark.

 Are donations to Rutgers Alumni Association tax-deductible?